Healing unequal access to care

 Lunchtime at the MCCC

-Maddox Riders meet King Norodom Siamoni (the two children standing next to the King on his left) .
+Maddox Riders meet King Norodom Siamoni (the two children from MCCC standing next to the King on his left) .

 Maddox rider at an international competition in Bangkok. .